MASILab/S-EFOV/QUICK_START.md

 #### v1.0.2 (October 6, 2022)

-This is version used in publication https://pubs.rsna.org/doi/10.1148/radiol.222937
+This is the version used in publication https://pubs.rsna.org/doi/10.1148/radiol.222937

 + Add the measurements for mean attenuation and standard deviation.